Moonstone: A Hard Days Knight

+Development

+In interview Todd Prescott discussed game's concept he stated the game was "a combination of Dungeons & Dragons and the board games, Talisman and Dark Tower."
+The game's combat was heavily influenced by the action game Barbarian.

 Gameplay

 The player takes on the role of a chosen knight who is sent by druids to return the mystical 'moonstone' to Stonehenge.
 The game supports between one and four players at once, with the computer controlling any knights not controlled by human players as rival NPCs.
 Gameplay consists of two distinct modes: turn-based exploration and real-time combat.

 In turn-based mode each player can move a limited distance on the game's world map and visit various locations.
 Players will mostly visit the many dolmens that are scattered across the map.
 These places represent areas guarded by monsters.
 Visiting these dolmens will trigger the second main gameplay mode: real-time combat.
-Players take control of their chosen knights and attempts to defeat the monsters using sword combat similar to Barbarian: The Ultimate Warrior or Sword of Sodan.
+Players take control of their chosen knights and attempt to defeat the monsters using sword combat similar to Barbarian: The Ultimate Warrior or Sword of Sodan.

 Defeating the monsters rewards the player with treasures from that location.
 Success will also result in gaining one experience point (XP).
 These then can be distributed in one of the three abilities: Strength, Constitution and Endurance.
 The required amount of XP needed to advance varies according to the number of human-controlled characters.
 This, combined with some powerful weapons that can be discovered or bought, can boost the player's combat abilities.
 However, the difficulty of the game increases to compensate.

 The game's objective is to find the lair that holds one of the four keys.
 The player who gathers together all four keys (either by finding them or by stealing them from rivals) will have access to the Valley of the Gods at the center of the map.
 The knight will have to fight against the Guardian in order to win a 'moonstone'.
 The moonstone corresponds randomly to a lunar phase, and grants the knight more power during that phase.
 The moonstone must be returned to Stonehenge for the game to be completed.

 After some days, a dragon will appear and make regular sweeps across the land.
 In the event that an unskilled player is unfortunate enough to encounter the dragon early on in the game, defeat is almost inevitable.